vladignatyev/base64tool/site/_blocks/home-why-4.md

 title: Large files
 ---

-Process up to few GBs without network operations.
+Process up to few gigabytes with no slow network operations.